xarest/gobs-collection/README.md

 # gobs-template
-Template of API server using Gobs to manage all service instances
+Samplle of API server using Gobs to manage all service instances Please check the document at https://gobs.xarest.com